nfisher23/nickolasfisher.com/content/blog/How-to-Make-Parallel-API-calls-in-Spring-Boot-Webflux.md

 Following up on the last post, which was making sequential calls to downstream services, sometimes you are in a position where you can make calls in parallel and merge the results.
 In this case, we want to use **zip**.

-Let&#39;s take the framework we started in the last post and demonstrate how this might work.
+Let's take the framework we started in the last post and demonstrate how this might work.

 ### DTOs